Humacao, Puerto Rico

-Humacao (/es/) is a city and municipality in Puerto Rico located in the eastern coast of the island, north of Yabucoa; south of Naguabo; east of Las Piedras; and west of Vieques Passage.
+Humacao (/es/) is a city, municipality in Puerto Rico and capital of the department of the same name located in the eastern coast of the island, north of Yabucoa; south of Naguabo; east of Las Piedras; and west of Vieques.
 Humacao is spread over 12 barrios and Humacao Pueblo (the downtown area and the administrative center of the city).
 It is part of the San Juan-Caguas-Guaynabo Metropolitan Statistical Area.